Hounfor/The-Big-Deal-Add-On/README.md

 Also it’s no longer necessary to install the BiggerDrops patch for the BEX (thanks to HamsterOfWrath for testing), but not 100% sure yet.

+Version 1.2
+– Added Corsairs models 5R, 5T, 6R and 7A (thanks to Pode for editing the texts).

+– For the correct operation of all Corsairs, the pirates Xotl table has been significantly changed.
+It retains the same values, but the table now uses three columns for different dates of appearance, so if you made edits there, you will have to completely redo them.

+– In the version for CAC-C, the mod.json of the CAC-C itself has been updated to the latest version.

 # FAQ:
 – I installed this mod and it doesn't work!